plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_51.rst

 For more information on changes to profiles and the add-ons control panel, see the add-on :ref:`Installation code <addon_installation_code>` upgrade docs.

-Conditionally import configuration registry records
+Conditionally Import Configuration Registry Records
 ---------------------------------------------------

 This is `PLIP 1406 <https://github.com/plone/Products.CMFPlone/issues/1406>`_.

-For end users
+For End Users
 ~~~~~~~~~~~~~

 Nothing changes.

-For developers
+For Developers
 ~~~~~~~~~~~~~~

 Importable records in ``registry.xml`` can be marked as conditional with the ``condition`` attribute, which supports the following condition values: